redkite-labs/redkitecms-docs/book/themes-configuration-in-detail.rst

 Found a typo ?
 Something is wrong in this documentation ? `Just fork and edit it !`_

 .. _`Just fork and edit it !`: https://github.com/redkite-labs/redkitecms-docs
-.. _`add a new theme`: add-a-custom-theme-to-alphalemon-cms
+.. _`add a new theme`: add-a-custom-theme-to-redkite-cms